sitebay/docs/articles/guides/wordpress-plugins/all-in-one-wp-migration-with-import/index.md

 Alternatively, you can use the "All-in-One WP Migration File Extension" to increase the upload size limit.
 Conclusion

-All-in-One WP Migration is a powerful tool for restoring your WordPress site on Site Bay, making it a straightforward process to get your site back to its former glory.
+All-in-One WP Migration is a powerful tool for restoring your WordPress site on SiteBay, making it a straightforward process to get your site back to its former glory.
 With this guide, you're well-equipped to handle site restorations like a pro.